dsjove/3DPrinterCam/README.md

 ## Code Status:

+I have not yet created an end to end time-lapse.
+Creating a timelapse is possible using the Arduino IDE Serial Monitor.
+I would like to implement the WIFI and basic WebServer first.
+That is how we will get feedback when hooked up to printer.

+### MyConfig.h
+You will need to copy/rename MyConfig.hh and make any needed hardware declaration changes.

 ### 3DPrinterCam.nio
 This is the main entry point into the program.
 The only buxsiness logic is parsing the serial commands.\
 TODO: serial reads for the commands are fine for protoype but should be more robust\